 However, that's just the beginning.
 The power of Google Flights lies behind the ability to search for the best prices between multiple cities with a single search.
 So, for example, as shown on the screenshot below, you could search for the cheapest business-class flights from London Heathrow (LHR), Dublin Airport (DUB) or Amsterdam Schiphol Airport (AMS) to any west coast city in the United States.

 Before getting into actual flight selection, you need to select the destination city by clicking any of the city images shown on the screen.
 In the above screenshot, we are shown Los Angeles first, but there are more cities available if you scroll down the page.
 Another option is to select "Explore destinations", but we will cover that topic later in this article.

 So, we have a mission – to find the cheapest business-class flights from Europe to Los Angeles.
 We have already selected London Heathrow (LHR), Dublin Airport (DUB) or Amsterdam Schiphol Airport (AMS) as our preferable departure cities and Los Angeles (LAX) as our destination city.
 Note that you can also define multiple destination cities by adding them as comma separated list.

 In this example, we have changed the travel dates to July 12th-16th and used the airline filter to select a specific alliance, this time Always Fly Business' favorite Oneworld Alliance.

-If your schedule is flexible, it always makes sense to check the other options for departure and arrival dates.
-To do that, simply click the departure date input field and a calendar view opens (see the screen shot below).
+If your schedule is flexible, it always makes sense to check the other options for the departure and arrival dates.
+To do that, just click the departure date input field and a calendar view opens (see the screenshot below).